Aku Cinta Dia

-Aku Cinta Dia (I Love Her) is a 1985 pop album by the Indonesian singer Chrisye.
-It was his tenth studio album.

-Recorded after the romantic pop album Sendiri (Alone; 1984), Aku Cinta Dia was Chrisye's first of three collaborations with Adjie Soetama.
+Aku Cinta Dia (I Love Her) is a tenth studio album by the Indonesian singer Chrisye, released in June 1985 by Musica Studios.
+Recorded after the romantic pop album Sendiri (Alone; 1984), the album was Chrisye's first of three collaborations with Adjie Soetama.
 The titular song was written by Soetama during a jam session at the time of recording.
-Although Chrisye and the other musicians disliked it, Aciu Widjaja – the head of Musica Studios – insisted that it would be a hit; after recording the song, Chrisye warmed to it.
+Although Chrisye and the other musicians disliked it, Aciu Widjaja – the head of Musica – insisted that it would be a hit; after recording the song, Chrisye warmed to it.
 After its release Aku Cinta Dia went on to be Chrisye's most successful solo album to that point, selling a million copies and being certified gold after a period of promotion in which Chrisye was forced to dance.
 It has been reissued twice, in 2004 and in 2007.

 Production

 In 1984, Chrisye had recorded the successful album Sendiri (Alone) in collaboration with Addie MS. After the album won a BASF Award, sponsored by the BASF cassette production company in Germany, he decided to record a new album as soon as possible.
 As music with light beats was then popular, Chrisye decided to replace Sendiris romantic pop sound with a more upbeat one.

-Chrisye approached Adjie Soetomo, a composer whom he often met at his brother-in-law Raidy Noor's house, and offered the younger man a chance to arrange this new album.
+Chrisye approached Adjie Soetama, a composer whom he often met at his brother-in-law Raidy Noor's house, and offered the younger man a chance to arrange this new album.
 At first thinking that Chrisye was not serious, Soetomo agreed quickly when convinced otherwise.
 Soetomo wrote or co-wrote six songs for the album, while Guruh Sukarnoputra – who had often collaborated with Chrisye before – wrote one.
 Dadang S. Munaf, the elder brother of musician Ahmad Dhani, contributed another.

 Recording began in early 1985.
 Soetomo brought in several musicians, including Candra Darusman, and Herman Gelly (acoustic piano), while Noor (guitar) and Addie (keyboard) provided further music.
 During a jam session, Soetomo played a string of upbeat tones, to which he wrote lyrics immediately.
 The group played some music for it, but disliked it; Chrisye said that it "sounded like a monkey singing."
 Aciu Widjaja, the head of Musica Records, who had caught some of the music, insisted that they play it again.
 When Widjaja heard the entire song, he insisted that it would be the main single for the album.
 When the group recorded the song, now entitled "Aku Cinta Dia", the following day, they agreed.

 "Aku Cinta Dia" was chosen to become the title of the new album.
 For the cover, Widjaja insisted that Chrisye evoke a fun atmosphere, to reflect the album's light sound.
 As such, Chrisye was posed with a model, wearing a white jacket, red pants, and a red bow tie.